-Here are some of out thoughts about this recipe and reasons why we chose to prepare it the way we did – I decided to soak the coconut and cashews before making a paste out of them so that they would be smoother.
+Here are some of out thoughts about this Indian chicken korma coconut milk recipe and reasons why we chose to prepare it the way we did – I decided to soak the coconut and cashews before making a paste out of them so that they would be smoother.
 Then I blended it with the coconut milk to make a nice smooth sauce that would thicken the dish nicely.
 My favorite Indian restaurant serves their coconut korma with golden raisins in it.
-It adds a little sweetness to the dish as well as a nice texture, as they plump up when cooked, so I added it to the dish as well.
+It adds a little sweetness to the dish as well as a nice texture.
+The raisins plump up when cooked, so I added it to the dish as well.
 It was really delicious served atop the red quinoa; however, you can put it over jasmine rice, cauliflower rice or another preferred grain of your choice if you would like.

 - 2 Tbl Coconut Oil